sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra-story.markdown

 Thus, every Hermitian matrix is [diagonalizable](#diagonalizability)!

+For real symmetric matrices, we can further choose real orthonormal eigenvectors.

 **The eigenvectors of a skew-Hermitian matrix with distinct eigenvalues are orthogonal.**

 Let $$A=-A^H\in\complexes^{n\times n}$$ be a [skew-Hermitian matrix](#skew-hermitian-matrices).